sccnlab/PyMVPD/README.md

 # PyMVPD

 PyMVPD is a Python-based toolbox to model the multivariate interactions between brain regions using fMRI data.
-You can find a description of the MVPD method in this article: https://doi.org/10.1371/journal.pcbi.1005799.
+You can find a description of the MVPD method in this [article](https://doi.org/10.1371/journal.pcbi.1005799).

+[NEW!]
+We added a preprint with detailed descriptions about the toolbox and example applications.
+Check it out [here](https://biorxiv.org/cgi/content/short/2021.10.12.464157v1)!

 ## MVPD Model Family
 1. Linear Regression Models